Excerpt below from the book “The Mysteries of Nutrition – Life Changing Ideas to Heal the Body”

 The outer Sun converts cholesterol into vitamin D in the skin.
 This partial conversion is assisted by magnesium dependent enzymes in the skin.
 The word “enzyme” comes from the word “Sun”.
 After transport, further conversion is done in the liver and the kidney to create the storable (25 dihydroxy vitamin D) and the fully active form of Vitamin D (1.25 dihydroxy vitamin D), respectively.
 The storable form is found in the fatty tissue.

 Whereas iron is the central molecule or sun of hemoglobin, magnesium is the sun or central molecule of the chlorophyll constellation.
 Magnesium is also the active ingredient in bioluminescence along with manganese.
 Magnesium is known in metallurgy to give off the brightest light of all—white light.
 This process also creates UV light.
 Magnesium acts as an inner Sun to further assist the outer Sun by magnesium-dependent enzymes’ hydrolysis and hydroxylation of vitamin D. This inner sun is also active in the conversion and storage of the nutritional input of vitamin D. The beginning of this activity between vitamin D and magnesium happens in the skin.
+Transdermal magnesium is often applied to the solar plexus, the center of the nervous system.

 Through magnesium’s desaturation of fats, via increased activation of the ATP cycle and overall up-regulation of catabolism and metabolism, obstacles are cleaned out from the blood—including LDL cholesterol.
 Magnesium also acts as a natural blood thinner, reducing thromboxane and allowing for a less sticky or coagulated blood.